cast-org/figuration/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/cast-org/figuration/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/cast-org/figuration/tree/v4-dev/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/cast-org/figuration/tree/master/js/tests).
+If your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/cast-org/figuration/tree/v4-dev/js/tests).
 All HTML and CSS should conform to the coding standards.

-Editor preferences are available in the [editor config](https://github.com/cast-org/figuration/blob/master/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/cast-org/figuration/tree/v4-dev/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org>.

 ## Community